 Located in the famed Chalone appellation of Monterey, Brosseau is truly one of California's premier vineyards, and it is also one of its most unique.
 While some vineyards in the state have cool climates, and others have limestone in their soils, very few have both.
 In 1980, this convergence of climate and geology inspired Jon and Jan Brosseau to plant their iconic vineyard.
 Tucked into the Gavilan mountain range, east of the Santa Lucia Highlands, Brosseau is a spectacular vineyard for Pinot Noir.
 It is farmed organically, and consistently yields less than 2 tons per acre of dark, exceptionally concentrated fruit.
 The vineyard’s climate and limestone, decomposed granite and volcanic rock soils also impart a clear minerality to the wines, as well as a firm, tannic backbone.
 Fulcrum's blocks of Brosseau include clones 113, 114 and 115, which are used in the Brosseau Vineyard Pinot Noir.

-Mary Elke planted Donnelly Creek in 1991.
-Like many of our vineyards, it’s a warmer site in a cool region, which allows us to achieve the levels of ripeness we want, while ensuring the poise and restraint we love.
-The vineyard is composed of creek-side blocks of vines bordered by steeply terraced vines, and is planted with several different clones of Pinot Noir including Pommard, Stang, Elliot and 115.
-With its effusive dark cherry notes, balanced acid and brooding layers of moist earth, there is an essential Anderson Valley-ness to the Pinot from Donnelly Creek that is incredibly compelling.
-This fruit is used in both our Fulcrum Anderson Valley and On Point Christinna's Cuvee wines.
+Planted in 2001 and owned my Moira Conzelman this property shows what Anderson Valley can do with Pinot Noir when expertly farmed.
+Conzelman is managed by renowned winegrower Paul Ardzrooni.
+Paul has been farming Pinot Noir in Anderson Valley since 1990 and brings his special skills to the farming of Conzelman.
+Located in the “deep end” of Anderson Valley this is a cooler site in a cool region.
+This allows David to achieve the levels of ripeness he wants, while ensuring the poise and restraint he loves.
+The vineyard is composed of creek-side blocks of vines bordered by steeply terraced vines, and is planted with several different clones of Pinot Noir including Pommard, 667, 777, Martini and 115.
+Fulcrum’s blocks are planted to the 667 and Pommard clones.
+With its effusive dark cherry notes, balanced acid and brooding layers of moist earth, there is an essential Anderson Valley-ness to the Pinot Noir from Conzelman that is incredibly compelling.
+Conzelman fruit is used in both the Fulcrum Conzelman Anderson Valley and On Point Winemaker’s Selection wines.

 Originally planted in 1979 by Ed Durell our section of the vineyard was first developed in 1992.
 It has become California's most prestigious and consistently excellent Chardonnay vineyard.
 The location, outside of the town of Sonoma, is at the intersection of Sonoma Coast, Sonoma Valley, and Carneros appellations.
 This ideal location benefits from the cooling effects of both the Petaluma Gap breezes and San Pablo Bay.
 We have selected a section of the vineyard in the Sand Hill block to make our Fulcrum Chardonnay.
 Utilizing Clone 95 exclusively, we acheive a depth of fruit which is unparrelled and which we respect by crafting the wine utilizing traditional barrel fermentation techniques.